Jan Morris, artful travel writer who broke many boundaries, dies at 94

 A writer of extraordinary range and productivity, and one of the world’s first well-known transgender public figures, Ms. Morris was 94 when she died Nov.
 20 at a hospital in the Welsh town of Pwllheli.
 Her son Twm Morys announced the death in a statement but did not state the cause.

-Jan Morris spent her first 45 years as James Morris, who had been a British cavalry officer, a World War II veteran and a dashing reporter renowned for his international adventures and evocative writing.
+Jan Morris spent her first 45 years as James Morris, who had been a British cavalry officer, a World War II veteran and a dashing reporter renowned for international adventures and evocative writing.

 “On the face of things,” a onetime colleague, David Holden, wrote in 1974, “a less likely candidate for a sex change than James Morris would have been hard to imagine.
 His whole career and reputation had created an aura of glamorous and successful masculinity.”

-In the 1940s, he lived on the Nile on the houseboat of British Field Marshal Bernard Montgomery.
-In 1953, never having climbed a mountain before, James Morris joined the expedition of Sir Edmund Hillary and Tenzing Norgay and came within 7,000 feet of the summit of Mount Everest, the world’s highest peak.
-Then he scrambled back down to deliver the news, written in code to keep from getting scooped, that Everest had been conquered for the first time in history.
-His dispatch to the Times of London arrived on the eve of Queen Elizabeth II’s coronation.
+In the 1940s, James Morris lived on the Nile on the houseboat of British Field Marshal Bernard Montgomery.
+In 1953, never having climbed a mountain before, James joined the expedition of Sir Edmund Hillary and Tenzing Norgay and came within 7,000 feet of the summit of Mount Everest, the world’s highest peak.
+Scrambling back down, James delivered the news that Everest had been conquered for the first time in history.
+The Times of London printed the story on the eve of the coronation of Queen Elizabeth II.

-“I went up an unknown,” Jan Morris told the New York Times in 1997, “and came down the most famous journalist in the world.”
+“I went up an unknown,” Ms. Morris told the New York Times in 1997, “and came down the most famous journalist in the world.”

-Constantly on the move, James Morris reported from Israel, Algeria, South Africa and Japan, primarily for British newspapers and magazines.
-His first book, “Coast to Coast” (also called “As I Saw the U.S.A.” in the United States), was published in 1956, quickly followed a year later by another on the Islamic world, which led New York Times critic Orville Prescott to call him as a “poet and a phrase-maker with a fine flair for the beauties of the English language.”
+Constantly on the move, James Morris reported from Israel, Algeria, South Africa and Japan, primarily for British newspapers and magazines, published books and was praised by New York Times critic Orville Prescott as a “poet and a phrase-maker with a fine flair for the beauties of the English language.”

-He covered the Moscow show trial of U.S. spy plane pilot Francis Gary Powers and the trial in Jerusalem of unrepentant Nazi henchman Adolf Eichmann.
-He reported from Cuba, where he interviewed the charismatic revolutionary Che Guevara and had a grim assessment of what the future would hold for the country under Fidel Castro.
+James Morris covered the Moscow show trial of U.S. spy plane pilot Francis Gary Powers and the trial in Jerusalem of unrepentant Nazi henchman Adolf Eichmann.
+In Cuba, James interviewed the charismatic revolutionary Che Guevara and in a 1960 dispatch published in the New York Times offered a grim assessment of what the future would hold for the country under Fidel Castro.”

 In 1960, James Morris published the best-selling “Venice” (called “The World of Venice” in the United States), creating a distinctive style of travel writing, a literary dreamscape evoking past and present at once, as sensory impressions and a poignant awareness of what some called the “psychology of place” were threaded into an elegant, flowing prose.

-Venice — for centuries an independent republic before it became part of Italy — “was something unique among the nations,” James Morris wrote, “half eastern, half western, half land, half sea, poised between Rome and Byzantium, between Christianity and Islam, one foot in Europe, the other paddling in the pearls of Asia.
+Venice — for centuries an independent republic before it became part of Italy — “was something unique among the nations, half eastern, half western, half land, half sea, poised between Rome and Byzantium, between Christianity and Islam, one foot in Europe, the other paddling in the pearls of Asia.
 She . . . even had her own calendar, in which the year began on March 1st, and the days began in the evening.”

 Other books followed, about New York, Britain, South America and Spain, as well as an ambitious three-volume history of the British Empire that was so authoritatively written that critics were reminded of Edward Gibbon’s monumental 18th-century chronicle of ancient Rome.

-James Morris had public acclaim and a seemingly contented family life — he was married, and the father of four children — but there remained a central, inescapable fact of his life: a misaligned gender identity, “a life distorted.”
+James Morris had public acclaim and a seemingly contented family life as the married father of four children — but there remained a central, inescapable fact: a misaligned gender identity, “a life distorted.”

-“I was three or perhaps four years old,” Jan Morris wrote in the first book under that name, the autobiographical “Conundrum” (1974), “when I realized that I had been born into the wrong body, and should really be a girl.
+“I was three or perhaps four years old,” Jan Morris wrote in her first book under that name, the autobiographical “Conundrum” (1974), “when I realized that I had been born into the wrong body, and should really be a girl.
 I remember the moment well” — sitting under the piano, while her mother played Sibelius — “and it is the earliest memory of my life.”

-Before marrying in 1949, James Morris explained his sense of inner conflict to his future wife, Elizabeth Tuckniss, telling her that “each year my every instinct seemed to become more feminine, my entombment within the male physique more terrible to me.”
+Before marrying Elizabeth Tuckniss in 1949, James Morris explained this sense of inner conflict, telling her that “each year my every instinct seemed to become more feminine, my entombment within the male physique more terrible to me.”

-James Morris began hormone treatments in 1964.
-He consulted with Harry Benjamin, an American physician and the author of “The Transsexual Phenomenon” (1966), who had helped advise Christine Jorgensen, who became one of the first well-known transgender women in the 1950s.
+James Morris began hormone treatments in 1964 and consulted with Harry Benjamin, an American physician and the author of “The Transsexual Phenomenon” (1966).
+In 1972, James went to Casablanca for transition surgery, choosing a doctor experienced in the procedure.

-James Morris went to Casablanca in 1972 for gender reassignment surgery, choosing a doctor experienced in the procedure.
 Two weeks later, Jan Morris flew back to England, where she was greeted by Elizabeth.
 Under British law at the time, they had to obtain a divorce because same-sex couples were not permitted to marry.
-Still, they continued to live together as a couple.
+Still, they continued to live together.

-“To me gender is not physical at all, but is altogether insubstantial,” Jan Morris wrote in “Conundrum,” which became an international best seller.
+“To me gender is not physical at all, but is altogether insubstantial,” Ms. Morris wrote in “Conundrum,” which became an international best seller.
 “It is the essentialness of oneself, the psyche, the fragment of unity.
 Male and female are sex, masculine and feminine are gender, and though the conceptions obviously overlap, they are far from synonymous.”

 Many readers admired Ms. Morris’s revelatory candor, but others were confused or hostile.
 In Esquire magazine, Nora Ephron disparaged “Conundrum” as “a mawkish and embarrassing book. . . .
 Jan Morris is perfectly awful at being a woman; what she has become instead is exactly what James Morris wanted to become those many years ago.
 A girl.
 And worse, a 47-year-old girl.”